rust-lang/book/nostarch/chapter12.md

 them, which means we’d violate Rust’s borrowing rules if `Config` tried to take ownership of the values in `args`.

-We could manage the `String` data in a number of different ways, but the easiest, though somewhat inefficient, route is to call the `clone` method on the values [7][8].
+There are a number of ways we could manage the `String` data; the easiest, though somewhat inefficient, route is to call the `clone` method on the values [7][8].
 This will make a full copy of the data for the `Config` instance to own, which takes more time and memory than storing a reference to the string data.
 However, cloning the data also makes our code very straightforward because we don’t have to manage the lifetimes of the references; in this circumstance, giving up a little performance to gain simplicity is a worthwhile trade-off.

 > ### The Trade-Offs of Using `clone`
 >